Building service engineers can work on a range of projects that contribute to the functioning of any kind of building, office or living space

 - lifts and escalators

 - power and supply

-Sustainability is an important issue and you'll be at the cutting-edge of designing, developing and managing new technologies that help to reduce the carbon emissions of a building.
+Sustainability is an important issue and you'll be at the cutting edge of designing, developing and managing new technologies that help to reduce a building's carbon emissions.

 Types of building services engineer

 You may specialise in an area such as: